Testicular pain from not ejaculating is possible but usually mild and temporary, often linked to congestion or referred discomfort.

 Blue balls generally cause:

-- Dull aching or heaviness in both testicles
+- Dull aching or heaviness in the testicles

 - Sensation worsening with prolonged arousal